schart/meme-game/readme.md

         rooms -> Table:
             We keep save the data of created room start data in this table.
-            And we will do authenticate of "Is there the room?"!
+            And we will do authenticate of "Is there the room and Is account have a room?"!

 <br>